rjc94/sql_aml_transaction_analysis/README.md

     * *Recommendations:* Need to layer on additional filtering criteria to further discern legitamate transactions by institutions vs. actual fraud behaviors.
 We could query for sender/receiver bank location, frequency of transfers daily, or even amend the 2+ transaction threshold.
 Trial and error will be needed to determine optimal screening criteria without allowing actual fraud occourences to slip through the cracks.

 * **Rapid Velocity:**
+    * *Detection Criteria:* Flagged accounts that sent 10+ transfers daily to review for high velocity money movement.
+    * *Key Findings:* $50,842,544,574 in total transactions flagged.
+Confirmed the average number of transactions for this group was 25.07 with the average transactions of a confirmed fraudster at 79.62.
+Alert precision only 0.008% but changing parameters to screen for a larger number of transactions per day allows multiple confirmed fraud cases to go undetected.
+    * *Recommendations:*